 How To Heal Leaky Gut

-As triggers and underlying causes for leaky gut—as well as how it manifests itself—can vary so greatly from individual to individual, there is unfortunately no standardised treatment plan that works for everyone.
+As triggers and underlying causes for leaky gut—as well as how it manifests itself—can vary so greatly from individual to individual, there is unfortunately no standardised treatment plan that works for everyone and this is why one of the most searched for phrases when it comes to leaky gut is: how long to heal leaky gut.
 For serious gut health issues, it’s always a good idea to consult with a skilled naturopath, gut health specialist or integrative healthcare practitioner who can help to manage your symptoms.

-But, if you’re keen to help heal your gut at home, here are six simple ways to kickstart the process…
+But, if you’re keen to help heal your gut at home—and better read the signs leaky gut is healing—here are six simple ways to kickstart the process…

 Remove Inflammatory Foods From Your Diet